mbonvini/ModelicaInAction/README.md

 and you can stop and remove the container (not the container image) with the command `docker stop 639bd33a27fb && docker rm 639bd33a27fb` where `639bd33a27fb` is the container id.

+## NOTES

+- Version 2.0 uses Jupyter instead of IPython notebooks, and it requires to prompt a password when you connect to the server from your browser.
+The password is `modelicainaction`.
+- I've seen some warnings and minor problems when running the examples in the most recent version 2.0.
+Unfortunately JModelica.org documentation doesn't seem to be up to date and I can't do much about it.
+I was still able to run simulations, but as usual use it at your own risk!